Andrew Johnson (Minnesota politician): First term

 Johnson was sworn into office on January 6, 2014, along with six other new members of the 13-member body.
 At 29 years old, he became the youngest sitting member of the Minneapolis City Council, as well as the city's only single city councilmember as of 2014.

 Johnson described three categories into which he divides his workflow: ward, city, and enterprise.
 He considers ward work to be specific to concerns of residents and businesses of the 12th Ward, such as stop sign placement or library hours.
-City work includes citywide efforts like transportation projects (such as the Southwest LRT) or environmental ordinances, and Johnson considers enterprise work to be any that improves the efficiency and accessibility of city government.
+City work includes citywide efforts like transportation projects (such as the Metro Green Line Extension) or environmental ordinances, and Johnson considers enterprise work to be any that improves the efficiency and accessibility of city government.

 The Southside Pride characterized Johnson as likely to continue departing 9th Ward councilmember Gary Schiff's legacy of providing a "leftward pull of DFL progressivism on the Council."
 During his first term, Johnson has worked on overhauling rules from Minneapolis's code of ordinances that he sees as outdated, contradictory, or obstructive to small businesses.
 These efforts have led to lowering licensing fees for second-hand shops, making it more accessible for businessowners to have murals on their buildings, eliminating an ordinance banning patrons from wearing hats in movie theaters.
 During his first term, he has also authored an ordinance to clarify Minneapolis's rules on pets and wildlife, including making urban chicken coops more accessible, permitting the ownership of reptiles, and instituting a no-kill policy for the city's animal control agency.
 He led an effort to end the city of Minneapolis's IT services contract with Unisys at an annual savings of $3 million to the city and introduced language eliminating the requirement for single-use restrooms in city businesses to be designated either female or male, allowing instead for gender neutral single-use bathrooms.

-Johnson intends not to run for reelection in the 2023 city council elections, saying that he "always [had] looked at public service as something that you do temporarily".
+Johnson decided not to run for reelection in the 2023 city council elections, saying that he "always [had] looked at public service as something that you do temporarily".